axibase/atsd/search/synonyms.md

 school = CAS          -- series tag
 ```

-However, `location:NYC` and `place:NYC` searches produce different results because synonyms are not supported in field names and therefore `place` as a field name is not enabled as a synonym for the  field name.
+However, `location:NYC` and `place:NYC` searches produce different results because synonyms are not supported in field names and therefore `place` as a field name is not enabled as a synonym for the `location` field name.
 As a result, `place:NYC` does not match the above series.

 ## Implementation